xerolinux/XeroHub/content/posts/chroot-guide/index.md

 sudo mount /dev/device_or_partition_name boot/
 ```

 It’s possible to mount filesystems after you’ve chrooted, but it’s more convenient to do so beforehand.
-The reasoning for this is you’ll have to unmount the temporary filesystems after you exit a chroot so this lets you umount all the filesystems in a single command.
+The reasoning for this is you’ll have to unmount the temporary filesystems after you exit a chroot so this lets you unmount all the filesystems in a single command.
 This also allows a safer shutdown.
 Because the external Linux environment knows all mounted partitions it can safely unmount them during shutdown.

 If you’ve setup your network and want to use it in the chroot environment, copy over your DNS servers so that you will be connected to the network: